edo9300/ndsi-savedumper/README.md

 All the savefiles will be saved and loaded from the folred "saves" placed in the root of your sd.

 # Credits
-- Pokedoc for his project [nds-savegame-manager](https://code.google.com/archive/p/savegame-manager/) in which he rewrote the library used to read saves compatible with games with infra red sensors
+- Pokedoc for his project [nds-savegame-manager](https://code.google.com/archive/p/savegame-manager/) in which he rewrote the library used to read saves compatible with games with infrared sensors